louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 Background

 Post-surgical hypoparathyroidism is a common complication after thyroid surgery.
 The incidence is likely to increase given the rising trend in the annual number of thyroid operations being performed.
 Measures to prevent post-thyroidectomy hypoparathyroidism including different surgical techniques and prophylactic calcium and vitamin D supplements have been extensively studied.
 The management of post-thyroidectomy hypoparathyroidism however has not been extensively evaluated.
 Routine use of calcium and vitamin D supplements in the postoperative period may reduce the risk of symptoms, temporary hypocalcaemia and hospital stay.
 However, this may lead to overtreatment and has no effect on long-term hypoparathyroidism.
 Current recommendations on the management of post-thyroidectomy hypoparathyroidism is based on low-quality evidence.
-Existing guidelines do not often distinguish between surgical and non-surgical hypoparathyroidism, and transient and long-term disease.The aim of this systematic review was to summarise evidence on the use of calcium, vitamin D and recombinant parathyroid hormone in the management of post-thyroidectomy hypoparathyroidism.
+Existing guidelines do not often distinguish between surgical and non-surgical hypoparathyroidism, and transient and long-term disease.
+The aim of this systematic review was to summarise evidence on the use of calcium, vitamin D and recombinant parathyroid hormone in the management of post-thyroidectomy hypoparathyroidism.
 In addition, we aimed to highlight deficiencies in the current literature and stimulate further work in this field.

 Objectives